St. Pat's for All

-The St. Pat's for All Parade is an annual event that honors Irish culture and promotes inclusivity.
-It was established on March 5, 2000, and takes place in the Sunnyside and Woodside neighborhoods of Queens, New York City, which traditionally have been home to Irish New Yorkers.
-The parade was initiated by Brendan Fay, a gay Irish immigrant, in response to the exclusion of LGBTQ groups like the Irish Lesbian and Gay Organization from the New York City St. Patrick's Day Parade in Manhattan.
-Fay's objective is to celebrate the diversity of New York City, guided by the motto "Cherishing All the Children of the Nation Equally," which originates from the Proclamation of the Irish Republic during the Easter Rising of 1916.
-The most recent parade occurred on March 5, 2023.
+The St. Pat's for All Parade is an annual Saint Patrick's Day parade held in Sunnyside and Woodside in Queens, New York City, United States.
+Processing along Skillman Avenue, it honors Irish culture while explicitly welcoming LGBTQ participants and contingents from other immigrant and ethnic communities.
+It was first held on March 5, 2000, and was initiated by Brendan Fay, a gay Irish immigrant, in response to the exclusion of LGBTQ groups such as the Irish Lesbian and Gay Organization from the New York City St. Patrick's Day Parade in Manhattan.
+The parade's motto, "Cherishing All the Children of the Nation Equally," is taken from the Proclamation of the Irish Republic issued during the Easter Rising of 1916.

+The parade has been held annually in early March since its founding, with the 2021 parade held virtually rather than in person because of the COVID-19 pandemic; the 27th annual parade took place on March 1, 2026.
+By its second decade the once-"insurgent" protest event had grown in size and gained mainstream acceptance, drawing diverse ethnic contingents, pipe bands, and politicians.
+In 2016 Fay and co-chair Kathleen Walsh D'Arcy received the Presidential Distinguished Service Award for the Irish Abroad from Irish President Michael D. Higgins for their work with the parade and the Lavender and Green Alliance.